-Accrued vacation and sick pay: Accrued vacation and sick pay for Foundation personnel are charged as an operating expense, using the vesting method for sick leave and earned but unused for vacation.
+Accrued vacation and sick pay: Accrued vacation and sick pay for Foundation personnel are charged as operating expenses, using the vesting method for sick leave and earned but unused for vacation.
 The Foundation's share of social security and Medicare taxes is included in these amounts.
 Accrued vacation and sick pay obligations are due and payable within one year.